LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 ;; ==> 10 (1 2 3 4)
 ```

-Procedure `with-input-from-string` changes the current-input-port so you can use `read` without an
+The procedure `with-input-from-string` changes the current-input-port so you can use read without an argument.
-argument.

 Another useful procedure that some Scheme implementations have is `read-all`.
 It read all the
 S-Expressions from a port and return them as a list.